 How to set-up dual monitors on Windows 8

 The new operating system made by Microsoft, Windows 8, was launched last year with a great number of new features.
-The biggest change was the absence of the Start button, change that was not so agreed by users.
-On that account, this version of the popular Windows is not so cheered by many fans and that’s why developers are trying to fix up their mistakes with upcoming updates.
-Mistakes or poorly integrated features, which can also be sensed when working with a dual-monitor system.
+The biggest change was the absence of the Start button, a change that was not so agreed upon by users.
+On that account, this version of the popular Windows is not so cheered by many fans, and that’s why developers are trying to fix up their mistakes with upcoming updates.
+Mistakes or poorly integrated features can also be sensed when working with a dual-monitor system.

 - Four different options will appear:

 - PC screen only – it’s obvious what this option is for; it will show only your PC’s screen